microsoft/RTVS-docs/index.md

 A. No. RTVS only supports 64-bit editions of R.

-**Q. What are the key missing features of RTVS currently?**

-A. There a number of these.
-For example:

-* Refactoring in the Editor
-* Rendering Shiny apps or `ggviz` plots in a VS window.
-We currently render using the default browser

-We'll be addressing these in the near future.

 **Q. I really like my current Visual Studio settings, but I want to try out the new Data Science settings.
 What should I do?**